Active Projects

 Sponsor: United States Air Force Agility Prime Program

-Performing entities: DARcorporation (SBC) and Auburn University (RI)
+Performing entities: DARcorporation and VSDDL (Auburn University)

 This project involved sizing studies, performance analysis, and simulation model development for a dual-use Urban Air Mobility (UAM) lift-plus-cruise aircraft that featured six ducted fan lift propulsors and two wing-mounted cruise propulsors.
 The sizing studies were conducted using VSDDL’s Parametric Energy-based Aircraft Configuration Evaluator (PEACE) framework, and considered both all-electric and hybrid-electric propulsion systems across a range of battery technology levels (energy densities).
 The simulation and flight control system models were developed using MADCASP, and feature Total Energy Control System (TECS) and Total Heading Control System (THCS) flight control schemes.
 Further details about DUeVTOL are available under the “Hangar” page.
 The general DUeVTOL configuration is shown below.